mahch40/mahch40.github.io/gallery.md

     title: "Image 6 title caption"
 ---

-{% include gallery caption="These are some photos for you to see and enjoy." %}
+{% include Gallery caption="These are some photos for you to see and enjoy." %}